Axinom/drm-sample-player-android/README.md

 [AxDownloadTracker.java](app/src/main/java/com/axinom/drm/sample/offline/AxDownloadTracker.java)
-* A class that manages the downloads: initializes the download requests, enables to select tracks for downloading, and listens for events where download status changed.
+* A class that manages the downloads: initializes the download requests, enables to select tracks for download, and listens for events where download status changed.

 [AxOfflineManager.java](app/src/main/java/com/axinom/drm/sample/offline/AxOfflineManager.java)
 * A class that manages the initialization of Exoplayer's DownloadManager and data source factory objects.

-## Other major components

-ExoPlayer demo application code is in the [player](app/src/main/java/com/axinom/drm/sample/player) package and is largely irrelevant to the functioning of Axinom DRM.

 # Device compatibility